Skip to main content

 cd helloworld

-Create a go.mod file containing the following:
+Create a go.mod file containing the following content:

 module helloworld